igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Libraries/gui.md

 * guiinstance:createScene(autoclearcolor:smcolor):sceneinstance - create a new scene, you can transfer the color so that when you select a scene, the screen is cleared automatically
 * guiinstance:setGameLight(gamelight:number(0-1)) - sets the game lighting for the gui (it only applies to elements that do not transmit color manually(at the moment, only with pictures))
 * guiinstance:getGameLight():number(0-1) - gets the game lighting for the gui
+* guiinstance:needFlush():boolean - returns true if at least one element has been updated, if you make updates only when necessary, then you should turn off framecheck

 ### scene instance
 * sceneinstance:isSelected():boolean - returns true if this scene is selected